boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 You can format the Radial Gauge for better illustration of the view through the settings available in the Properties tab.

-To format the Radial Gauge, follow the given steps:
+To format the Radial Gauge, follow these steps:

-1. Drag the Radial Gauge into the canvas and resize it to your required size.
+1. Drag the Radial Gauge onto the canvas and resize it to your required size.

-2. Configure data into the Radial Gauge.
+2. Configure the data into the Radial Gauge.

-3. Focus the Radial Gauge and click the `settings` icon.
+3. Focus on the Radial Gauge and click the `settings` icon.

 ![Settings menu click](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/settings-menu-click.png)